-Babbs Mill boys' icy lake deaths accidental, coroner rules
+Babbs Mill boys' frozen lake deaths accidental, coroner rules

 - Published

-The deaths of four boys after they fell into a frozen lake near Solihull were accidental and "a devastating tragedy", a coroner concluded.
+The deaths of four boys who fell into a frozen lake near Solihull were accidental and "a devastating tragedy", a coroner concluded.

 Finlay Butler, eight, and his younger brother Samuel, six, died, as did their cousin Thomas Stewart, 11, and another boy, Jack Johnson, 10.